 - “It may just be stress.”

-It’s common for people with anxiety and/or depression to not recognise they need support, so you may find it difficult.
+It’s common for people with anxiety to refuse support, so you may find it difficult.
 Again, it may be useful to consider highlighting the broader impact the person’s behaviour is having on others.
 You could also talk about the positive effects of getting support.
 If the person won’t listen to you, think about asking someone else to talk to them.

-Your ultimate goal is to support the person, so try to keep this in mind even when they may be cross or agitated with you.
+Your ultimate goal is to support the person, so try to keep this in mind even when they may be angry or agitated with you.